iter8-tools/iter8/mkdocs/docs/tutorials/knative/traffic-segmentation.md

 4. An **Iter8 experiment** which verifies that the `candidate` satisfies mean latency, 95th percentile tail latency, and error rate `objectives`, and progressively increases the proportion of traffic with `country: wakanda` header that is routed to the `candidate`.

 ???+ warning "Before you begin, you will need... "
-    **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have a Kubernetes cluster with Iter8, Knative with the Istio networking layer, Iter8 sample metrics for Knative, and Prometheus installed.
-You can do this by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/), and selecting Istio during Step 3.
+    **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have a Kubernetes cluster with Iter8, Knative with the Istio networking layer, Prometheus add-on, and Iter8's sample metrics for Knative installed.
+You can do so by following Steps 1, 2, 3 and 6 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/), and selecting Istio during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.